Poverty in Mexico: Birth rate, contraception, and life expectancy

-Although Mexico's birth rate has been consecutively declining since the 1970, its population growth still exceeds its ability to pull people out of abject poverty.
+Although Mexico's birth rate has been declining steadily since the 1970s, its population growth still exceeds its ability to pull people out of abject poverty.
 Contraception is widely used, despite it being a hot-button political and religious issue.
 Contraception is provided through a government-sponsored program called Mexfam.
-The average life expectancy has drastically increased from 60 years in 1968, to 77 years in 2012.
+The average life expectancy has drastically increased from 60 years in 1968 to 77 years in 2012.
 Rural areas still have the highest birth rates and poverty rates in Mexico, with indigenous populations topping the list.

 Other challenges

-Mexico does not promote equal opportunity employment despite established laws forbidding most socially-recognized forms of discrimination.
-The government doesn't become sufficiently involved to promote opportunities to all citizens; including reducing discrimination against middle-age and elder citizens.
-Over a million of the unemployed face age discrimination and 55% of all unemployed face some form of discrimination when seeking employment.
-There are virtually no opportunities for individuals with special requirements such as the disabled.
+Mexico does not promote equal opportunity employment despite established laws forbidding most socially recognized forms of discrimination.
+The government doesn't become sufficiently involved to promote opportunities to all citizens; including reducing discrimination against middle-aged and older citizens.
+Over a million of the unemployed face age discrimination, and 55% of all unemployed face some form of discrimination when seeking employment.
+There are virtually no opportunities for individuals with special requirements, such as the disabled.
 As job seekers become older, it is harder for them to get employed as employers tend to seek candidates within the "younger than 35 range".
-Social security (IMSS) is insufficient and there is a huge gap in proportion to the entire population (50% covered), the work force (30% covered), and the retired (33% covered).
+Social security (IMSS) is insufficient, and there is a huge gap in proportion to the entire population (50% covered), the workforce (30% covered), and the retired (33% covered).
 There is no unemployment insurance in Mexico.